-Vineyard Management training includes instruction and hands-on training in the basic knowledge and technical skills required for successful employment as a vineyard manager in the cool-climate wine industry.
+Vineyard Management training includes instruction and handson training in the basic knowledge and technical skills required for successful employment as a vineyard manager in the coolclimate wine industry.
 Training is appropriate for employees or potential employees of vineyards or for people wanting to establish such a business.
 Practical skills will also be emphasized, and students will gain on-the-job work experience through the Cooperative Work Experience program.

-For more information about this program, contact Al MacDonald at 503.584.7254 or D. Craig Anderson at 503.399.6565.
+For more information about this program, contact Al MacDonald at 503.584.7254.